Microsoft's Activision Blizzard deal: What you need to know

 - Published

-Microsoft buys Activision Blizzard
+Microsoft’s Activision Blizzard offer

 Microsoft is ramping up its video game section and wants to buy Activision Blizzard - the team that makes Call of Duty.
 But some governments are worried about it - if you're new to this long-running saga, here's what you need to know.